SamLibraryDesk/MultInsCtrller/README.md

 1. Open "MultInsCtrller.ahk" with text editor or whatever.

-2. Replace all "WindowName" with the game window name (Ctrl+H) then save the file.
+2. Replace "Window-Name" with the game window name then save the file.

 3. Run the script eather with your installed AHK app or adding [BAT file](README.md#implement-multinsctrller-within-nucleus-co-op).